Below is a list of FAQ’s for the Hollywood Burbank Airport Replacement Terminal. Please click a question below for more information.

 Yes.
 In 1990, Congress enacted the Airport Noise and Capacity Act (ANCA), which prohibits all airport operators from imposing new noise rules that restrict access by aircraft.
-In that law, Congress provided a mechanism for airport operators to seek permission from the FAA to impose new aircraft access restrictions by conducting a “Part 161 Study” that evaluates the costs and benefits of imposing a new rule (such as a curfew) against the impacts that the new rule would have on the National Aviation System.
+In that law, Congress provided a mechanism for airport operators to seek permission from the FAA to impose new aircraft access restrictions by conducting a “Part 161 Study” that evaluates the costs and benefits of imposing a new rule (such as a curfew) against the impacts that the new rule would have on the National Airspace System.
 The Airport Authority conducted a Part 161 Study that took nine years and cost more than $7 million.
 The Airport Authority then asked the FAA to approve the implementation of a mandatory 10:00 p.m. to 6:59 a.m. curfew.
 The FAA reviewed the study and denied the request.

 Will there ever be a mandatory nighttime curfew?

 In order for the Airport Authority to implement a mandatory curfew at the Airport, Congress would need to amend the Airport Noise and Capacity Act.
 The Airport Authority supports the City of Burbank’s effort to achieve a mandatory curfew through Congressional legislation.
 Although past efforts by the Airport Authority, the City of Burbank, and Representatives Schiff and Sherman have not been successful, the efforts to achieve a mandatory curfew continue.
 With the passage of Measure B, the Airport Authority is required to continue supporting efforts to implement a mandatory curfew.

 What are the economic benefits to the City of Burbank from the Airport?